-The Company recognises that the Audit and Risk Committee only has two members and that the Chairman is not considered to be independent.
+The Company recognises that the Audit and Risk Committee only has two members.
 This was a result of a reduction in costs, due to the Company no longer generating revenues from production and focusing its strategy towards the development of the Kanmantoo Underground.
 The Company expects to rectify this as soon as it practically can.